Adobe FrameMaker: History

 Frame Technology was founded in 1986 by David Murray, Charles Corfield, Steven Kirsch, and Vickie Blackslee.

-While working on his doctorate in astrophysics at Columbia University, Corfield, a mathematician alumnus of the University of Cambridge, decided to write a WYSIWYG document editor on a Sun-2 workstation.
+While working on his doctorate in astrophysics at Columbia University, Corfield, a mathematician alumnus of the St John's College, Cambridge, decided to write a WYSIWYG document editor on a Sun-2 workstation.

 The only substantial DTP product at the time of FrameMaker's conception was Interleaf, which also ran on Sun workstations.

 After only a few months, Corfield had completed a functional prototype he called /etc/publisher.
 The prototype caught the eye of salesmen at the fledgling Sun Microsystems, which lacked commercial applications to showcase the graphics capabilities of their workstations.
 They got permission from Corfield to use the prototype of /etc/publisher as demoware for their computers.

 Kirsch and Blakeslee were founding members of Mouse Systems, where they brought on Murray as Director of Application Software Development.
 In early 1986, Kirsch and Murray were visiting Sun Microsystems where they were given a demonstration of /etc/publisher.
 They thought there was a great opportunity for this and contacted Corfield.
 After several days of meetings they decided to form a company together.
 Kirsch, Murray, and Blakeslee left Mouse Systems and Corfield moved from New York to join them.

 Originally written for SunOS (a variant of UNIX) on Sun machines, FrameMaker was a popular technical writing tool, and the company was profitable early on.
 Because of the flourishing desktop publishing market on the Apple Macintosh, the software was ported to the Mac as its second platform.

 In the early 1990s, a wave of UNIX workstation vendors—Apollo, Data General, MIPS, Motorola and Sony—provided funding to Frame Technology for an OEM version for their platforms.

 At the height of its success, FrameMaker ran on more than thirteen UNIX platforms, including NeXT Computer's NeXTSTEP, Dell's System V Release 4 UNIX and IBM's AIX operating systems.

 Sun Microsystems and AT&T were promoting the OPEN LOOK GUI standard to win over Motif, so Sun contracted Frame Technology to implement a version of FrameMaker on their PostScript-based NeWS windowing system.
 The NeWS version of FrameMaker was successfully released to those customers adopting the OPEN LOOK standards.

-At this point, FrameMaker was considered an extraordinary product for its day, not only enabling authors to produce highly structured documents with relative ease, but also giving users a great deal of typographical control in a reasonably intuitive and totally WYSIWYG way.
-The output documents could be of very high typographical quality.